camrdale/wordle-bot/README.md

 same as minimizing the average depth of the tree, or minimizing the average number of guesses across all possible solutions.

+### Ideal Tree Bot (`i-tree`)

+Another tree bot combining the Height Tree Bot and Average Depth Tree Bot.
+It optimizes the tree primarily not to fail any words (use more than 6 guesses).
+Within that constraint, it optimizes to minimize the total number of guesses it takes to guess every word in the tree.

 ## Install & Run

 1. Clone the script: